By Alison Angold | Qualified aromatherapist | CIDESCO ITEC

 Body massage oil

-Immerse yourself in relaxation and really prepare for meditation by applying a body oil, prior to meditating.
+Immerse yourself in relaxation and prepare for meditation by applying a body oil, before meditating.
 This, not only allows you to benefit from the oils, by them absorbing into the skin and inhaling the aromas, but your skin will benefit from the hydrating, replenishing oil.

 Check out this post for more BODY OIL RECIPES.